 Break out the garland and the cocoa, the holiday season is upon us.
 Oklahoma City is coming alive with holiday events for the whole family.
 From Santa sightings and tree lighting events to live nativities and ice skating, find every kind of Christmas event you can imagine here on our list of 2019 Oklahoma City Holiday Events.
 Your family will love celebrating the holiday season with these kid-friendly events.
 Also check out our comprehensive list of holiday guides highlighting where to find Santa, free Christmas events, holiday craft shows and more.

-Devon Ice Rink at Myriad Botanical Gardens (113 S Robinson) offers ice skating through Downtown in December. $13, includes skate rental; $8, without; $7 for members.
+OPENING POSTPONED – Devon Ice Rink at Myriad Botanical Gardens (113 S Robinson) offers ice skating through Downtown in December.
+The rink will be limiting the number of skaters on the rink and along with other social distancing measures throughout the season. $14, includes skate rental; $9, without; $9 for members.
 See website for hours of operation.

-FREE Santa’s Wonderland at Bass Pro Shops & Cabela’s (200 Bass Pro Dr & 1200 W Memorial Rd) features giveaways, crafts, activities and the chance to meet Santa.
-Guests receive one FREE photo print, additional photos available for purchase.
+FREE Santa’s Wonderland at Bass Pro Shops & Cabela’s (200 Bass Pro Dr & 1200 W Memorial Rd) features a reimagined free Santa’s Wonderland experience with free family holiday activities including crafts kits (while supplies last) and the chance to meet Santa.
+“Contactless Claus” visits feature an acrylic barrier between Santa and families at all times.
 See website for hours.

 FREE Chickasha Festival of Light at Shannon Springs Park (2400 N 9t St, Chickasha) features carriage rides, live nativity, camel rides, live animals, photos with Santa, gift shop and more.
 Monday-Thursday, 6 – 10 p.m., Friday-Saturday, 6 – 11 p.m.